 We derive the majority of our revenues from sales of licenses of our software applications.
 We do not customize our software for a specific end user customer.
 We sell our software applications to end user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
 Our corporate resellers bundle or sell our software applications together with their own products, and our value-added resellers sell our software applications independently.
-Our software revenue was 60% of our total revenues for fiscal 2005, 57% of our total revenues for fiscal 2006 and 56% of our total revenues for the three months ended June 30, 2006.
-Software revenue generated through direct and indirect distribution channels was approximately 38% and 62%, respectively, of total software revenue in fiscal 2005, was approximately 32% and 68%, respectively, of total software revenue in the three months ended June 30, 2006.
+Our software revenue was 56% of our total revenues for fiscal 2007, 57% for fiscal 2006 and 60% for fiscal 2005.
+Software revenue generated through direct distribution channels was approximately 31% of total software revenue in fiscal 2007, 32% in fiscal 2006 and 38% in fiscal 2005.
+Software revenue generated through indirect distribution channels was approximately 69% of total software revenue in fiscal 2007, 68% in fiscal 2006 and 62% in fiscal 2005.
 We have no current plans to focus future growth on one distribution channel versus another.
 The failure of our indirect distribution channels to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.

-We have agreements with original equipment manufacturers that market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
-An increasing portion of our software revenue is related to such arrangements with original equipment manufacturers that have no obligation to sell our software applications.
-We currently have original equipment manufacturer agreements with Dell and Hitachi Data Systems.
+We have original equipment manufacturer agreements with Dell and Hitachi Data Systems pursuant to which they have agreed to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
+Dell and Hitachi Data Systems have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
+An increasing amount of our software revenue is related to arrangements with original equipment manufacturers that have no obligation to sell our software applications.
 A material portion of our software revenue is generated through these arrangements, and we expect this contribution to grow in the future.
-Dell and Hitachi Data Systems also have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.